Thomas Cook pilots end strike action over pay dispute

-LONDON (Reuters) - Pilots at British tour operator Thomas Cook (TCG.L) have called off eight days of planned strike action, the pilots’ union said on Thursday, after entering into a binding arbitration to end a dispute over pay.
+LONDON, Oct 5 (Reuters) - Pilots at British tour operator Thomas Cook have called off eight days of planned strike action, the pilots’ union said on Thursday, after entering into a binding arbitration to end a dispute over pay.

 The pilots had previously held one 12-hour and one 24-hour strike in the standoff over pay.
 Thomas Cook said that all passengers were able to fly during the industrial action.